lowleveldesign/debug-recipes/guides/diagnosing-dotnet-apps.md

 ### GAC (.NET Framework)

 For .NET2.0/3.5 Global Assembly Cache was located in **c:\Windows\assembly** folder with a drag/drop option for installing/uninstalling assemblies.
-According to <http://stackoverflow.com/questions/10013047/gacutil-vs-manually-editing-c-windows-assembly>:
+Citing [a stackoverflow answer](http://stackoverflow.com/questions/10013047/gacutil-vs-manually-editing-c-windows-assembly):

 > This functionality is provided by a custom shell extension, shfusion.dll.
 It flattens the GAC and makes it look like a single folder.
 And takes care of automatically un/registering the assemblies for you when you manipulate the explorer window.
 So you’re fine doing this.